blakeben/FrogShield/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-This project provides a basic, educational framework called `FrogShield` designed to demonstrate concepts for defending Large Language Models (LLMs) against prompt injection attacks.
+**`FrogShield`** is an educational framework that demonstrates defensive strategies against prompt injection attacks in Large Language Models (LLMs).

-**Disclaimer:** This framework is an **educational prototype** developed for a cybersecurity course project.
-It demonstrates core defense concepts but lacks the robustness, sophistication, and comprehensive testing required for real-world, production environments. **Use with caution and for learning purposes only.**
+**⚠️ Disclaimer:** This framework is an **educational prototype**.
+It lacks the robustness, sophistication, and comprehensive testing required for production environments. **Use with caution and for learning purposes only.**

 ## Table of Contents